 Four Components of The Model

-Version 3.0 has been made easier to understand and navigate with four main components (reduced from eight components in version 2.1).
+The Model has been made easier to understand and navigate with four main components (reduced from eight components in version 2.1).
 The components are defined as:

 - LEARN about the organization context, culture and key stakeholders to inform objectives, strategy and actions.